Evolutionary models of human drug use: Emotional pathways

 The hijack model of substance addiction explains that drugs that elicit positive emotion mediate incentive motivation in the nucleus accumbens of the brain.
 Put another way, addictive substances act on ancient and evolutionarily conserved neural mechanisms associated with positive emotions that evolved to mediate incentive behavior.
 Psychoactive drugs induce emotions that in human evolutionary history signaled increases in fitness.
 Positive emotions such as euphoria and excitation are tools chosen by natural selection to help direct the behavior and physiology of an individual towards an increase in Darwinian fitness.
 For example, in the environment of evolutionary adaptation, humans would feel positive euphoric emotions in response to a successful foraging session or in the event of a successful breeding.
 Many psychoactive substances provide this same feeling and yet do not produce fitness benefits.

-Example: Alcohol

 Researchers have shown how emotional disposition is correlated with problematic use of alcohol, wherein if the reason for alcohol consumption is positive, the user is thought to drink to enhance positive feelings with greater control of the substance than if the user's emotional disposition prior to alcoholic consumption was negative.
 In these cases, the individual is drinking to cope and is shown to have less control over his/her own use.
 Alcohol mediates negative feelings by their suppression but also encourages the habituated continuance of positive emotion.
 Recovering alcoholics often report that the reason for relapse is often related to the impulse to compensate for negative feelings, resulting in a motivation to cope and therefore drink.